interactiveaudiolab/course-deep-learning/index.md

 1. [Chapter 8 of the Deep Learning Book](http://www.deeplearningbook.org/): This covers optimization.
 Read through Section 8.5.
 Beyond that, it is stuff outside the scope of the class.

 1. [Chapter 9 of Deep Learning](http://www.deeplearningbook.org/): Convolutional networks.
 Read 9.1 through 9.4 and 9.10

+------ no book chapter below this line will be expected for the midterm ------

 1. [Understanding LSTMs](http://colah.github.io/posts/2015-08-Understanding-LSTMs/): A simple (maybe too simple?) walk-through of LSTMs.
 Good to read before trying the book chapter on this topic.